dantleech/blog/source/_posts/2020-08-11-inverness-fort-william.md

 "hostel".

 I locked my bike in the car park.
-My "room" has two bunk beds in it and little else, it's all mine.
-It does have a window with a nice view however.
+My "room" has two bunk beds in it and little else, it's all mine, It feels cheap,, the reception is 24h and you need to leave your key at the reception when you leave, the WiFi is absolutely awful.
+The room has a nice view on the loch however.